 We have just recently taken on 2 youth hostels in Paris and are working on developing revenue management strategies for them.
 Just as in hotels yield management techniques can be implemented in youth hostels to maximize revenue and profit.
-Another exciting journey we are taking with Xotels.
+Another exciting journey we are taking with our hotel management company.

-It is an exciting challenge for our revenue management team expanding our horizon beyond hotels and implement dynamic pricing in youth hostels.
+It is an exciting challenge for our revenue management team to expand our horizon beyond hotels and implement dynamic pricing in youth hostels.
 The properties we have taken on, the Bastille Hostel and AIJ Hostel in Paris, are in a vibrant and competitive market, making it all the more interesting.

 Besides consumer segmentation we will need to look at the physical product attributes to effectively differentiate the accommodation offer.
-Each category will carry different price structures; Mixed Dorms, Male only Dorms, Female only Dorms, Private Single or Double Room with Ensuite Shower + WC.
-Product price increments will be demand driven.
+Each category will carry different price structures; Mixed Dorms, Male only Dorms, Female only Dorms, and Private Single or Double Rooms with Ensuite Shower + WC.
+Product price increments will be demand-driven.
 People will be willing to pay more for popular preferences.
-Clearly a private room with ensuite bathroom will justify a premium over a mixed dorm room.
+Clearly, a private room with an ensuite bathroom will justify a premium over a mixed dorm room.

 Going beyond the basics we will introduce dynamic pricing on the hostel rate structure.
 We will create different levels of prices for each product matching various demand levels.
-The price matrix will consider day of week patterns and differentiate pricing for weekend, weekday, events, holidays, etc. An extensive demand calendar will be created identifying yield opportunities throughout the year allowing us to fluctuate prices according to the booking pace and forecast.
+The price matrix will consider day-of-week patterns and differentiate pricing for weekends, weekdays, events, holidays, etc. An extensive demand calendar will be created to identify yield opportunities throughout the year allowing us to fluctuate prices according to the booking pace and forecast.

-To be able to evaluate results we are implementing some youth hostel specific KPI.
+To be able to evaluate results we are implementing some youth hostel-specific KPIs.
 These Key Performance Indicators will allow us to measure the success of our yield strategies;

-- Overnights: number people that stayed the night.
+- Overnights: number of people that stayed the night.

 - Bednights: number of beds used during the night.